hmaerki/PySpreadSheet/README.md

   equipment.reference: Cell D5 in Table "SheetQuery" in Worksheet "Equipment" in File "zulu_excel_reader_test.xlsx""
 ```

-### Follow changed of the excel sheet in source control system
+### How to follow changes in a binary excel sheet?

-This file may be used in souce code revision control to track relevant changes in the excel file.
+The dump-file may be used to track relevant changes in the excel file.
+Specially in git it is important to follow the changes in the content of the excel sheet.

 `pyspreadsheet_dump.txt`
 ```text